-National Review Institute (NRI) was founded by William F. Buckley Jr. in 1991, 36 years after he founded National Review magazine.
-The Institute is a non-profit, 501(c)(3), journalistic think-tank, established to advance the principles Buckley promoted throughout his life and complement the mission of the magazine by supporting and promoting NR's best talent.
-Each year, NRI selects impressive mid-career professionals in key metropolitan areas including Washington, D.C., Philadelphia, New York City, San Francisco, Dallas, and our newest city, Chicago, to participate in its Regional Fellowship Programs.
-In each city, 20 to 25 Fellows attend eight dinner seminars on the foundations of conservative thought.
-Fellows complete 25- to 30-page reading assignments from foundational texts-from Burke to Buckley-and then discuss the reading with one of the conservative movement's leading thinkers.
-SESSION "WILLIAM F. BUCKLEY JR. & AMERICAN CONSERVATISM" For sixty years, William F. Buckley Jr. was the voice of a conservatism that managed to be both sober and combative, committed to permanent verities, and dismissive of a corrupt liberal orthodoxy.
+ENATIONAL REVIEW INSTITUTE BURKE TO BUCKLEY PROGRAM National Review Institute (NRI) was founded by William F. Buckley Jr. in 1991, 36 years after he founded National Review magazine.
+The Institute is a non-profit, 501(c)(3), journalistic think-tank, established to advance the principles Buckley promoted throughout his life and complement the mission of the magazine, including by supporting and promoting NR's best talent.
+Each year, NRI selects impressive mid-career professionals in key metropolitan areas-including Washington, D.C., Philadelphia, New York City, San Francisco, Dallas, and our newest city, Chicago-to participate in its Burke to Buckley Program.
+In each city, 20 to 25 participants attend eight dinner seminars on the foundations of conservative thought.
+Participants complete 25- to 30-page reading assignments from foundational texts-from Burke to Buckley-and then discuss the reading with one of the conservative movement's leading thinkers.
+SESSION "WILLIAM F. BUCKLEY JR. & AMERICAN CONSERVATISM" For almost sixty years, William F. Buckley Jr. was the voice of a conservatism that managed to be both sober and combative, committed to permanent verities, and dismissive of a corrupt liberal orthodoxy.
 He brought style and intellectual penetration to conservatism as it emerged as a coherent movement after World War II.
 National Review, founded by Buckley and a cohort of friends in 1955, was-and remains-the flagship journal of a thoughtful American conservatism.
 This first session is dedicated to the thought and journalism of WFB and his role in shaping modern American conservatism.
-READINGS: Six WFB columns from the anthology Athwart History.

-SESSION "THE FOUNDERS' CONSTITUTION" H The United States is that rare country whose nationhood is coextensive with her constitutional arrangements.
-The "philosophy" of the American Constitution is laid out with remarkable learning, penetration, and insight in the Federalist papers (1787-1788) written by Madison, Hamilton, and Jay.
+READINGS: Six WFB columns from the anthology Athwart History, Lee Edwards' What is Conservatism?, Russell Kirk's The Conservative Mind, Friedrich Hayek's Political Economy.
+SESSION "THE FOUNDERS' CONSTITUTION" II The United States is that rare country whose nationhood is coextensive with her constitutional arrangements.
+The "philosophy" of the American Constitution is laid out with remarkable learning, penetration, and insight in the Federalist Papers (1787-1788), written by Madison, Hamilton, and Jay.
 Any thoughtful American conservatism will aim to "conserve" the constitutional heritage bequeathed by our constitutional Founders.
-READINGS: Federalist #10, 51, 84 and Charles Kesler's Introduction to the Signet Classic edition of The Federalist Papers.
-SESSION Ш "ECONOMIC FREEDOM & POLITICAL FREEDOM" "Economic arrangements play a dual role in the promotion of a free society.
-On the one hand, freedom in economic arrangements is itself a component of freedom broadly understood, so economic freedom is an end itself.
-In the second place, economic freedom is also an indispensable means around the achievement of political freedom" (Milton Friedman, Capitalism and Freedom).
+READINGS: Federalist #10, 51, and 84; Charles Kesler's Introduction to the Signet Classic edition of The Federalist Papers; and Richard Brookhiser's Founding Father: Rediscovering George Washington, his James Madison, and his Alexander Hamilton, American.
+SESSION "ECONOMIC FREEDOM & POLITICAL FREEDOM" III "Economic arrangements play a dual role in the promotion of a free society.
+On the one hand, freedom in economic arrangements is itself a component of freedom broadly understood, so economic freedom is an end in itself.
+In the second place, economic freedom is also an indispensable means toward the achievement of political freedom" (Milton Friedman, Capitalism and Freedom).
 READINGS: Selections from The Essence of Hayek and Milton Friedman's Capitalism and Freedom.
-SESSION "BURKE, PRUDENCE & THE SPIRIT OF CONSERVATISM" The great eighteenth-century Anglo-Irish statesman and political philosopher Edmund Burke was in important respects the father of modern conservatism.
+SESSION "BURKE, PRUDENCE & THE SPIRIT OF CONSERVATISM" IV The great eighteenth-century Anglo-Irish statesman and political philosopher Edmund Burke was in important respects the father of modern conservatism.
 A champion of the American cause and a panegyrist to English liberty, he saw the great evils at work in the French Revolution and in modern ideology more generally.
 An evocative writer and rhetorician, he defended reform, not revolution, and what can be called a "politics of prudence."
 He was the enemy par excellence of abstraction in politics, of an appeal to abstract ideas that ignores circumstances, the wisdom of the ages, and settled tradition.
-READINGS: Selections from Edmond Burke's Reflections on the Revolution in France and Yuval Levin's The Great Debate.
+READINGS: Selections from Edmund Burke's Reflections on the Revolution in France, Yuval Levin's The Great Debate, and Friedrich Hayek's Political Economy.